greenm01/ec4x/docs/ec4x_specs.md

 Scouts are small drones outfitted with advanced sensors that assist with electronic warfare and information gathering.
 They are masters of Electronic Intelligence (ELINT).

-Scouts are the only units that have a chance of countering cloaking via ELINT technology.
-Scouts assigned to the same fleet operate as a mesh network, and their ELIN capability is merged and magnified.
+Fleets containting Scouts are the only units capable of countering Raiders.
+Multiple Scouts assigned to the same fleet operate as a mesh network, and their ELIN capability is merged and magnified.

-Fleets that contain at least one Scout make a detection roll on the table below when countering Raiders or other Scouts sent on spy missions.
+Scouts assigned to a fleet or squadron must have the same ELINT tech level.
+Older Scouts are not compatible with the upgraded mesh network.

-Note that Scouts with different tech levels may not be assigned to the same squadron or fleet.
+Players make a detection roll on the table below when countering Raiders or other Scouts sent on spy missions.

 **Detection Table**